mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 {% endhighlight %}

 Last group of inputs is very important for users behind corporate proxy, which will block `conda` package lookup, unless correct settings are provided.
-I can alway use official python package manager `pip`, which checks PyPI (Python Packages Index)
+Additionally one can alway use official python package manager `pip` in parallel to `conda`.
+Conda is able to sense origin of the package and shows this during package listing.
+Pip checks [PyPI][pypi] (Python Packages Index) repository for python packages (which stores nearly 110 000 packages).

-There is another great part about Anaconda and Jupyter Notebook.
+Another great part about Anaconda and Jupyter Notebook.
 It is cross-platform, which means, that Notebook files created on one system will open on other system with similar package configuration.

 ## Jupyter Notebook / Jupyter Lab